 Students must maintain at least a 3.2 GPA average (cumulative) in order to retain their standing in the combined program.
-Students whose averages fall below a 3.2 are referred to the Psychology Department Chair, who may recommend a one-semester probation period to restore their academic standing to a 3.2.
+Students whose averages fall below a 3.2 are referred to the Chair of the Psychology Department, who may recommend a one-semester probation period to assist students in restoring academic standing to a 3.2.

-It is expected that the student admitted to the Psychology Scholars Program will graduate on schedule with the Bachelor's in Psychology (normally following 8 semesters of course work).
-Once admitted to the program, the student may take up to 15 hours of graduate course work during the time that he or she is enrolled as a full-time undergraduate.
-During the junior and senior years, students can take five of the required graduate courses at the undergraduate rate.
-Students can take no more than six graduate hours during one semester while still pursuing the Bachelor's degree.
-Although it may not be possible for the student to complete the maximum number of graduate hours allowable while enrolled as an undergraduate, the student may not delay the date of graduation in order to do so.
+Note: It is expected that students admitted to the Psychology Scholars Program will graduate on schedule with the Bachelor's degree in Psychology (normally following eight (8) semesters of course work).
+Once admitted to the Scholars Program, students may take up to 15 hours of graduate course work during the time they are enrolled as full-time undergraduate students.
+During the junior and senior years, students can take five (5) of the required graduate courses at the undergraduate rate.
+Students can take no more than six (6) graduate hours during one semester while still pursuing the Bachelor's degree.
+Although it may not be possible for students to complete the maximum number of graduate hours allowable while enrolled as an undergraduate, students may not delay their date of graduation in an attempt to complete the maximum number.
 The privilege to take graduate hours is provided as an option for those advanced students who wish to use any remaining electives toward their graduate degree.